How do you become a genius? With ‘deliberate practice’! It works in the fields of music, art, sport, even tech – so why not in creative writing?

 - Dissect your favourite thriller writer’s strategies for handling pace.

-- Mark up all the verbs in two short stories and compare their impact.
+- Mark up the verbs in two short stories and compare their impact.

-- Analyse the techniques in an unfamiliar genre, and brainstorm ways of using them.
+- Analyse the writing techniques in an unfamiliar genre, and brainstorm ways of using them.

 I’ve done this myself and with student groups, and the results can be amazing.
-Often, scales drop from eyes when writers realise that structure and syntax have just as much impact as words.
+Often, scales drop from writers’ eyes when they realise that structure and syntax can have just as much impact as words, for example.
+Or when they see escalation and reversals being used.